Asante Africa Foundation is an educational nonprofit providing life skills and educational programs in rural East Africa

 Lives impacted by Wezesha Vijana (Girls’ Advancement) Program

 Lives impacted by the Accelerated Learning in the Classroom and Scholarship Program

-LEI Program works closely with partner schools, business professionals and community leaders to deliver 21st century skills to disadvantaged youth.
-Our three-pronged participatory approach – Job Readiness, Entrepreneurship Skills and Personal Development – equips young people with the tools they need to plan and achieve a successful future.
+LEI Program delivers 21st century skills to disadvantaged youth.
+Our three-pronged approach – Job Readiness, Entrepreneurship Skills and Personal Development – equips young people with the tools they need to plan and achieve a successful future.

-In partnership with community based organizations, our Girls Advancement (Wezesha Vijana) program introduces new adolescent girls, their mothers, and male peers to reproductive health rights, puberty, hygiene, personal safety, social support and financial literacy in safe spaces.
-Our data demonstrates a direct impact on healthier girls’ choices, improved school attendance, and academic performance.
+In partnership with community based organizations, our Girls Advancement (Wezesha Vijana) Program introduces adolescent girls, their mothers, and male peers to reproductive health rights, puberty, hygiene, personal safety, social support and financial literacy.

 Accelerated Learning in the Classroom has two strong components: Teachers’ training and digital technology into rural classrooms.
 This program elevates the quality of teaching and fosters the development of critical thinking skills for student.